Missouri Evening Primrose

 yellow flowers

-The beautiful yellow flowers that you might be seeing as you drive down the highways of Butler County is a native perennial called Missouri Evening Primrose.
-This native has a sprawling growth habit and tends to have multiple stems that drape across the ground.
-It can commonly be found on shallow sites, on the tops of bluffs or growing in rocky road cuts.
-This native blooms from May through August, has solitary yellow flowers that can be up to four inches wide with four petals and are a bright lemon yellow in color.
-Each flower only lasts one day typically opening in the late afternoon and staying open all night till the next morning.
-This plant is an important source of nectar and pollen for night feeding pollinators.
-When the flowers open they face upward at first but then turn downward after they have been pollinated.
+The beautiful yellow flowers that you might see as you drive down the highways of Butler County are a native perennial called Missouri Evening Primrose.
+This native has a sprawling growth habit and has multiple stems draping across the ground.
+It can commonly be found on shallow sites, on the tops of bluffs, or growing in rocky road cuts.
+This native blooms from May through August.
+It has solitary yellow flowers that can be up to four inches wide with four petals and are bright lemon yellow.
+Each flower only lasts one day, typically opening in the late afternoon and staying open all night till the next morning.
+This plant is an important source of nectar and pollen for night-feeding pollinators.
+When the flowers open, they face upward at first but then turn downward after they have been pollinated.

 MG Log